cclib/cclib.github.io/sphinx/data_notes.rst

 atomcoords
 ----------

 The attribute ``atomcoords`` contains the atomic coordinates as taken from the output file.
-This is a Numeric array of rank 3, with a shape (n,m,3) where n is 1 for a single point calculation and >=1 for a geometry optimisation and m is the number of atoms.
+This is an array of rank 3, with a shape (n,m,3) where n is 1 for a single point calculation and >=1 for a geometry optimisation and m is the number of atoms.

 **Gaussian**: for geometry optimisations, the "Standard orientation" sections are extracted.